 Where to stay in Haarlem

 Haarlem has a good choice of 2 – 4 star hotels, which are generally cheaper than accommodations in Amsterdam.
-There are plenty of hotels located in the city center.
-Our choices are:
+And tourist/city tax in Haarlem is way lower than in Amsterdam.

 - Bed & Breakfast Hotel Malts, if you are looking for a place that feels like home